President & CEO

 Stephen founded ATREG in 2000 with the vision to help global advanced technology companies in the semiconductor, assembly & test, display, and electronics sectors divest and acquire infrastructure-rich manufacturing assets and cleanrooms.
 Since ATREG’s inception, Stephen has led complex transactions for such reputable companies as Atmel, Freescale, Fujitsu, IBM, Infineon, Matsushita (Panasonic), Maxim, Micron, NXP, Qualcomm, Renesas, Sony, and Texas Instruments among many others in the USA, Europe, and Asia.

-In 2012-2013, he spent 20 months in Japan to set up ATREG’s Tokyo office and oversee the firm’s Asian operations.
+In 2012-2013, he spent 20 months in Japan to oversee the firm’s Asian operations.
 Prior to founding ATREG, Stephen established Colliers International’s Global Corporate Services initiative and headed the company’s U.S. division based in Seattle, Wash.
 Before that, he worked as Director for Savills International commercial real estate brokerage in London, UK, also serving on the UK-listed property company’s international board.
 He also spent four years near Paris, France working for an international NGO.

 Stephen holds an MA degree in Political Theology from the University of Hull, UK and a BA degree in Business Commerce from the University of Washington in Seattle, USA.